 Massage therapy balls

 Stretching.
 Contracting and releasing the area repetitively 4 to 6 times.
-Promotes tissue relaxation and elongation in the knotted area, increases blood flow, releases accumulated lactic acid.
+This promotes tissue relaxation and elongation in the knotted area, increases blood flow, releases accumulated lactic acid.

 Medication: there are many topical applications to reduce muscle soreness.